codazoda/ddm-blog/README.md

 When you're ready to publish your new post, just commit your changes.

+  - Generate the site to the docs folder: `./hugo`
   - Commit your changes: `git commit -m 'my-working-title'`
   - Push your changes: `git push`